 - Click the bulk update button and select the number of change requests to be edited.

 - Select Apply Actions option.
-Update Actions window appears.
+Update Actions window is displayed.

 - Select the required changes and click Update.